How to Set Up a Limited Company for Property Investors

 These considerations are just some of the main considerations for landlords when thinking about setting up a property company.
 However, the impact of each may differ considerably according to each landlord’s personal situation.
 It is essential to take individual professional advice.

-What Type of Property Company Should I Use?
+What Type of Property Limited Company Should I Use?

-For these and other reasons a limited company which is a special purpose vehicle, or SPV for short, is often considered as a way to own property.
+For these and other reasons, a limited company, which is a special purpose vehicle, or SPV for short, is often considered as a way to own property.
 An SPV is a company that is incorporated for, as the name suggests, a closely defined special purpose.
-So far as the landlord is concerned an SPV is usually formed for purchasing buy to lets investments.
+So far as the landlord is concerned, an SPV is usually formed for purchasing buy-to-let investments.
 But SPVs can be formed for other purposes too.

 How to Set Up a Property Company